 Not all error codes are going to be serious issues.
 There are codes for failures, but there are also codes that act as warnings, letting you know that something should be repaired before there is a failure.
 Even the failure codes aren’t necessarily something to freak out about.
 Many are simple repairs that don’t require much downtime.

 The next time you see an error code, don’t panic.
 It’s not the ghost of some expired servomotor trying to communicate with you, or some ancient curse that has been converted to be compatible with Indramat drives.
 It just means that you need to give us a call for a factory repair.
-We have planes at the ready to fly to you for lightning fast repairs.
+We can get your facility back up and running fast.